 21.)
-It is illegal to throw balls within the city limits of Excelsior Springs, Montana.
+It is illegal to operate a vehicle with ice picks attached to the wheels within the city limits of Whitehall, Montana.

 23.)
 Mary Fields, who was born into slavery in 1832 and who would later became known as “Stagecoach Mary,” was one of the toughest women in the Montana Territory.
 She was described as a "tart-tongued, gun-toting, hard-drinking, cigar-and-pipe smoking, 6 foot tall, 200 pound black woman who was tough enough to take on any two men."
 She arrived in Montana to help establish mission schools on the Cheyenne, Crow, Blackfoot and Fort Belknap Indian Reservations.

 24.)
 Montana permits urinating along the side of the road (so as long as he or she attempts to be modest and does not bother anyone else in the process).

 25.)
 Montana has more one-room schools−around 90−than any other state in the country.

 26.)
 Montana has more than 29,000 family farms and ranches covering 66 percent of the state's land mass.

 27.)
 In 1993 the town of Ismay, Montana unofficially changed its name to Joe, Montana as part of a well organized publicity stunt by the Kansas City Chiefs to honor quarterback Joe Montana.

 28.)
 The only place where you can cross the Canada-United States border without having to show any form of ID or documentation is when you are on a cruise from Waterton, Alberta to Goat Haunt, Montana on Waterton Lake.

 29.)
 Cattle rustling in Montana is still punishable by hanging.